ahmed12gh/notes/tmp.md

 - 490  : Heiji case.
 - 491-504  : “Clash of Red and Black”—By far the longest Black Organization arc to date. *Main Plot*
 - Movie 11: Jolly Roger in the Deep Azure

 ## 500 - 600
 - 507-508  : Eisuke development. *Main Plot*
 - 509-511  : Introduces Okiya Subaru (awesome to the max).
 Also, some Black Organization info. *Main Plot*
 - Magic Kaito 1412 ep.
 21: Crossover with Detective Conan 515.
 Lots of repitition between the two, so watch whichever you like more first.
 - 515  : Kaitō Kid.
 (1 Hour Special)
-- 521-525  : Shinichi case.
+- ==521-525  : Shinichi case.
 Major development for the main characters, and Heiji is part of it this time.
-(521 and 522 are 1 Hour Specials) *Main Plot*
+(521 and 522 are 1 Hour Specials) *Main Plot*==
 - 532-535  : Development for Superintendent Matsumoto, Takagi, and Satō.
 - 537-538  : Kaitō Kid.
 - 542-543  : Subaru development. *Main Plot*